Skip to main content

 New regulations call for substantial improvements to the Plant.

-In 2017 the Central Coast Regional Water Quality Control Board modified the discharge requirements for Heritage Ranch's NPDES Permit limiting the presence of copper and ammonia in receiving waters.
+In 2017 the Central Coast Regional Water Quality Control Board (CCRWQCB) modified the discharge requirements for Heritage Ranch's NPDES Permit limiting the presence of copper, nitrate, and ammonia in receiving waters.
 The CCRWQCB carefully evaluated the District’s wastewater treatment facility and found it not in compliance with the new regulations.

 Despite on-going negotiations with the local and state regulators, along with several attempts to modify the existing plant operations to come into compliance, it was determined a new treatment process is needed to meet current and future requirements.

-A long-term solution that meets needs of the community and environment
+A long-term solution that meets the needs of the community and the environment.

 Heritage Ranch CSD is investing in a new Water Resource Recovery Facility (WRRF) that will provide cost-effective, adaptable, compliant wastewater treatment that sustainably meets the long-term needs of the community and environment.
 Project benefits include: